 What Happened

 In 2026, macOS has emerged as a critical security gap within business environments.
 As more organizations adopt Macs, particularly among engineering and leadership teams, the risk of compromise increases significantly.
+Recent research from Cisco Talos highlights that built-in macOS features are being repurposed by attackers to execute code, move laterally, and evade detection.
 When a Mac used by a high-access employee is breached, it can lead to severe consequences, including stolen credentials, exposure of sensitive data, unauthorized system access, and even financial losses.
 This growing threat landscape necessitates proactive measures to safeguard these devices.

 Many Security Operations Centers (SOCs) are still struggling to effectively address macOS threats.
 Traditional workflows often focus on more familiar operating systems, resulting in slower alert triage and delayed response decisions.
 This creates a blind spot, leaving security teams vulnerable to potential compromises that could have been detected earlier.